notvikke/portfolio/content/_index.md

       title: ' More about me!'
       subtitle: ''
       text: |-
-        I blog about machine learning, deep learning, and moonshots.
+        I blog about machine learning, deep learning, and travelling.

         I apply a range of qualitative and quantitative methods to comprehensively investigate the role of science and technology in the economy.